Free Shipping in the contiguous U.S.

 1- Go into the battery settings and set the low voltage to 0 (see the manual for instructions).
 This will disable the battery calibration to 0% when the voltage goes under 21V.
 If you don’t make this change, the battery will calibrate to 0% when it hits 21V, and you will not know how much power you used during the test.

-2- Make sure the amp hours are set correctly in the meter for the battery size you have (74 ah for one battery 148 ah for two batteries, etc).
+2- Make sure the amp hours are set correctly in the meter for the battery size you have (74 ah for one NMC battery 148 ah for two batteries, etc).

 3- Fully charge the batteries to over 29V, and make sure the meter says 100%.